 If you are looking to change the color of your driveway, then going with an acid wash or water-based stain may be the best answer.

-Acid-based stains arguably produces the best colors for your driveway but is more difficult to apply.
+Acid-based stains arguably produce the best colors for your driveway but are more difficult to apply.

 The selection of hues is wide (black, gray, brown, etc) but it does not have a rich depth of colors compared to acid-based stains.

 Step 2- Measure the Driveway